-6. Was his mom on drugs?
-Are you worried he might have problems later on?
+6. Was her mom on drugs?
+Are you worried she might have problems later on?

 Darn!
 I forgot to send in the warranty papers for the money back guarantee!
 First of all, the circumstances regarding my children’s births are none of your business, thankyouverymuch.
 He is my son, she is my daughter, and if any medical issues arise, I will deal with them the same as you would your children.

 7. Why did they take him away? or Why did she give him away/give him up?

 Again, none of your beeswax!
 “They” did not “take him away,” and she did not “give him away” or “give him up.”
 Parental rights of the birthparents are terminated for specific reasons, because it is in the best interest of the child for their safety and well being.
 (In the case of open adoptions, the positive language would be to say that the birthmother “chose adoption.”)